ParadropLabs/Paradrop/README.md

 chutes, experiment with the edge API and connect the node to the cloud controller.
-Since this command creates a container separated from the host network, Paradrop will not be able to manage the network interfaces, wireless networks, and firewall settings.
+Since this command creates a container separated from the host network, Paradrop will not be able to manage the network interfaces, wireless networks, and firewall settings of the host operating system.

 ```bash
 docker run --privileged --name paradrop --publish 8080:80 -v /var/run/docker.sock:/var/run/docker.sock paradrop/daemon